Bug #4739

 Anyway, the recording state for 00:30 went to PENDING->EPGWAIT (30s)->RUNNING (at exactly 00:30)->WAIT->RUNNING (at exactly 00:30, the start time)->ERROR->RUNNING->WAIT->RUNNING->ERROR->RUNNING->WAIT->RUNNING->FINISHED (at exactly stop+padding).

-Updated by Mark Clarkstone almost 7 years ago
+Updated by Mark Clarkstone about 7 years ago

 Em Smith wrote: